-For companies wondering which functionality will better serve their big data use case needs, here are some key questions that need to be asked when choosing between Hadoop databases – including cloud-based Hadoop services such as Qubole – and a traditional database.
+For companies conducting a big data platform comparison to find out which functionality will better serve their big data use case needs, here are some key questions that need to be asked when choosing between Hadoop databases – including cloud-based Hadoop services such as Qubole – and a traditional database.

 Is Hadoop a Database?

-Hadoop is not a database, but rather an open source software framework specifically built to handle large volumes of structure and semi-structured data.
-Organizations considering Hadoop adoption should evaluate whether their current or future data needs require the type of capabilities Hadoop offers.
+Hadoop is not a database, but rather an open source software framework specifically built to handle large volumes of structured and semi-structured data.
+Organizations considering using Hadoop for big data analysis should evaluate whether their current or future data needs require the type of capabilities Hadoop offers.